ucsc-browser/assemblyHubEx/README.md

 used to create the assembly hub from the original fasta file (Daphnia_pulex.allmasked.gz) of the organism <em>Daphnia pulex</em>.
-It also shows how GitHub is the kind of server that allows byte-range requests needed to access the binary indexed files that exist in hubs.
+It also shows how GitHub is the kind of server that allows byte-range requests needed to access the binary indexed files that exist in hubs (provided files are under GitHubs file-size limit).

 Resource on assembly hubs:
 http://genomewiki.ucsc.edu/index.php/Assembly_Hubs